frnsys/port.py/README.md

 - Draft posts are not listed in the category and index pages (and RSS feeds) but can be accessed by their direct url
 - Posts are ordered by reverse chron
+- Arbitrary category metadata can be added for each category by creating a `meta.yaml` file in the category's directory.
+You can override the template used for a category here and/or the posts per page value, e.g.:

+    template: a_special_template.html
+    per_page: 20

 ---